 “Design… oh, that’s not for me.
 I’m not creative.”

 but – as you know, we teach all of the same programming languages as the “coding boot camps.”
 We just teach it differently.
 We blend the problem-solving mentality (design thinking) from User Experience AND the programming to build the real interfaces.

 The fact that you can research, plan, design, and actually build a project (a real project that actually works – and works on a phone… and all of that totally obvious stuff that the boot camps seem to ignore) – is a big deal.
 We don’t think people understand that because – well, they are new to all of these ideas.

 Most schools pick a path.
 Some schools like Launch School are purely pages of text.
 Other schools like Springboard are basically a Udemy course – with a series of videos and that’s all.

-Some schools have 30 minutes of mentorship on Saturdays – or 4 hours of group video meeting 1 day a week.
-They usually have some shared chat program.
+Some schools have 30 minutes of mentorship on Saturdays – or 4 hours of group video meetings 1 day a week.
+They usually have a shared chat program.
 You often only have access to a TA through text because it’s on the free Slack plan.

 PE doesn’t just pick one.
 We have all of them.

 - Slack chat (pro plan: video features and legally private)

 - Full access to pick and plan one-on-one meetings with the teacher